 104AA.
-Transitional provision in relation to Sentencing Amendment (Fines Without Recording Convictions) Act 2017
+Transitional provision in relation to Sentencing Amendment (Fines Without Recording Convictions) Act 2017 amending Act means the Sentencing Amendment (Phasing Out Of Suspended Sentences) Act 2017.

 A provision of this Act that is amended by the Sentencing Amendment (Fines Without Recording Convictions) Act 2017 applies, as so amended, in relation to an offence whether the offence was committed before or after the provision was so amended.